How To Cook Beef Liver

 • Mild flavors.
 Some beef liver recipes can be a little bit bland, but this recipe is delicious, subtle, and mildly earthy.

 • Quick and easy.
-This dish is very quick to cook.
+My dish is very quick to cook.
 Once the liver is soaked in the flavor boosters, it typically takes me less than a minute to cook.

 • It is super healthy.
 Owing to its nutrient-dense and low-calorie nature, beef liver is packed with health benefits.
 It is rich in iron, minerals, copper, vitamin A and B vitamins, making it an extremely healthy addition to your diet (source).

 • Easy to customize.
-Keep it classic with just onions, or cook it with as many veggies as you like.
+I like to keep it classic with just onions, but you can add other veggies too.
 Mushrooms, bell peppers, or tomatoes are all fabulous flavor boosters.

 cow liver.